Inside: Fear can be a bully but she is not my real enemy. The real enemy is my failure to acknowledge that I always get to choose my response.

 We can learn to coexist with discomfort and take action anyway.

 I don’t know if you have ever walked through the valley before – lived with depression or anxiety, for instance, or buried someone you love and had a hard time coming back up for air again.
 Have you ever felt like you woke up from a fog and didn’t recognize the person you were just a few days earlier?
 If so, then you might understand how it’s possible to have anxiety about having anxiety.
 A fear of going back to that place of darkness or struggle again.

-Instead of soaking in the gifts of today sometimes I waste my life worrying about what could happen and how I will handle it if I crash again.
+Instead of soaking in the gifts of today sometimes I waste my life worrying about what bad thing could happen.
 I trade the joy of today for anxiety about tomorrow.
 But Fear and anxiety are not my enemies.
 My enemy is inaction.
 My weapon is remembering that the only thing I get to control is how I show up today – how I ask for help and love and do my best to equip myself with health.

 Life and death aren’t just fought on the battlefield.
 We make a decision to show up to life in a million little ways every day.

 For so many years of my marriage, I secretly feared that one day my husband would leave me.
 I didn’t fully trust that I was lovable enough for him to stick around.
 I permitted this fear to wedge its way in between us so that every time we argued, my brain circled back to the idea of divorce.

 I had to learn that I was worthy of commitment and treat myself like I mattered.
 I needed to release my grip on controlling anyone else’s behavior and come to a place of knowing that no matter what, I will survive and thrive.
 Fear of divorce was not my enemy.
 I had to choose to stop pushing people away out of fear that they might hurt me.